Business

 Moreover, if 43% of Ghana’s population is an Internet user, above the African average, it is still much lower than Nigeria (73%).

-Start of a controversy in Nigeria
+Start of controversy in Nigeria

-Tolu Ogunlesi, special assistant on digital to President Buhari said, on Twitter, that it was “not even that big a deal” arguing that Microsoft, Facebook or Google had already invested in Nigeria.
+Tolu Ogunlesi, special assistant on digital to President Buhari, said, on Twitter, that it was “not even that big a deal,” arguing that Microsoft, Facebook or Google had already invested in Nigeria.

 Nigeria is also only the 110th country in the Global Democracy Index.